MoscaDotTo/Winapp2/README.md

 **Winapp2.ini** is a massive, community-driven database of declarative cleaning routines for Microsoft Windows.
 It provides a comprehensive mapping of individual applications and system components to their transient data (temporary files, caches, logs, recently used lists, and more).
 With thousands of contributions spanning over a decade and a half, it is likely the most extensive dataset of its kind available on the internet.

-Winapp2.ini is compatible with CCleaner, BleachBit, System Ninja, Avira System Speedup, R-Wipe&Clean, and HDCleaner.
+Winapp2.ini is compatible with CCleaner, BleachBit, System Ninja, Avira System Speedup, R-Wipe&Clean, HDCleaner, and FluentCleaner.

 ### Why Winapp2.ini?